la2050/challenge/_2021/learn/dance-arts-foundation.md

   Foundation Team possesses the passion and mastery required to educate, inspire, and connect young dancers to comparably successful futures in the art form.
-Please explain how you will define and measure success for your project.: |2-
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: |2-
      Through our Workshop Series, and with the support of this grant, we seek to provide social-emotional, creative, constructive, and extensively valuable experiences for young dancers, both in the short-term and long-term.
 In the short-term, we strive to unite various dancers from throughout LA, allowing young, like-minded individuals to build relationships with and gain inspiration from one another, while simultaneously receiving coaching from Master Teachers in a uniquely intimate and nurturing environment.
 For the long-term, we trust the Workshop Series will help build the futures of participating dancers by granting them the opportunity to make lasting connections with Master Teachers closely affiliated with the Nation’s leading dance Conservatories, Universities, and Companies.
 In turn, the Master Teachers will have the opportunity to recruit these ambitious, able dancers for such higher-level places of education and work.
      In monitoring the artistic and developmental outcomes of our participants, the observable dance-related growth they achieve by way of our Workshop Series will provide clear insight into the effectiveness of our work.
 Our Master Teachers will work with participants on a daily basis, over the course of one full week, and thus, continually assess dancers’ progress and utilize their expertise in the field of dance education to encourage increased levels of individually-appropriate development throughout the course of the Workshop Series.
 In monitoring the overall response from our Program, we will utilize formal interviews and emailed questionnaires, through which Program participants, and Dance Studio Directors/Teachers affiliated with these participants, will be offered the opportunity to share their viewpoints regarding the strengths of our Program, as well as potential areas for growth.
-Approximately how many people will be directly impacted by this proposal?: '470' Approximately how many people will be indirectly impacted by this proposal?: '4500' Please describe the broader impact of your proposal.: >- The 470 individuals our proposal will directly impact include: 90 participating dancers, [approx.] 180 parents, [approx.] 100 additional viewers of the Demonstration, Master Teachers/Pianists, and 90 “home”
+Approximately how many people will be directly impacted by this project, program, or initiative?: '470' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '4500' Describe how Los Angeles County will be different if your work is successful.: >- The 470 individuals our proposal will directly impact include: 90 participating dancers, [approx.] 180 parents, [approx.] 100 additional viewers of the Demonstration, Master Teachers/Pianists, and 90 “home”